secretstartups/handbook/support/on-call/index.html.md

 #### Your first on-call shift

 For new team members approaching their first on-call shift, your [Support onboarding issue](https://gitlab.com/gitlab-com/support/support-training/-/blob/master/.gitlab/issue_templates/New-Support-Team-Member-Start-Here.md) includes a section suggesting that you shadow a current on-call to gain familiarity with the process.
-After completing your shadow shift, consider your preferred approach to on-call; discuss with your manager how you feel about it, and if you'd like to work with a partner during on-call weeks.
-For the first week we recommend asking your Onboarding Buddy to be available as a secondary to help if an emergency comes in.
+After completing your shadow shift, work with your manager to get yourself added to the on-call rotation.
+For your first on-call week we recommend asking your Onboarding Buddy to be available as a secondary to help if an emergency comes in.

 #### Make the schedule work for you